Home Compare NSIS-B.CO vs SHW

 Novozymes A/S vs The Sherwin-Williams Company: Which Stock Looks Stronger in 2026?

 The Sherwin-Williams Company holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
-Novozymes A/S does not offset that deficit through any equally strong structural edge elsewhere.
+Novozymes A/S still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON